ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         </div>
         </div>

     10. Enter your password when prompted.
-The default password is `ev3dev`.
+The default password is `maker`.

             robot@ev3dev's password:
                          _____     _